deepakkt/bitsaiml-mlops-group-114/README.md

 # 11) View MLflow UI
 MLFLOW_TRACKING_URI=file:./mlruns .venv/bin/mlflow ui --port 5000

+# 12) One-command evaluation (full local run)
+make verify                # see section below for what it does VERIFY_SKIP_MONITORING=1 make verify  # optional skip for monitoring if resources are tight
 ```

 `make verify` runs the full flow (including Minikube deploy/teardown and monitoring install).
 Skip monitoring with `VERIFY_SKIP_MONITORING=1` if resources are tight.